 Stir in 6 tablespoon heavy cream and ⅓ cup / 50g powdered sweetener.

 Wait until the mixture has cooled and thickened, then spread over the cake or slice it horizontally and fill in between the layers.

 I used a 20 cm / 8 inch springform in this recipe.
 If you only have a standard size 25 cm / 9 inch springform, your chocolate keto cake will be a little flatter, but it still works fine.
 You may need to reduce the baking time by 5 minutes.
 Simply check after 25 minutes if the middle of the cake feels firm to the touch.

-Sugar free chocolate cake freezes well.
-Freeze is pre-sliced for up to 3 months.
+Freezer: This cake freezes well.
+Freeze it pre-sliced for up to 3 months.
 Simply defrost it in the fridge for 48 hours or on the counter for 24 hours.

 More Keto Chocolate Desserts

 Here is a selection of sugar free chocolate desserts that we love to make:

 Tried this recipe?
 Give it a star rating below!

 Best Ever Keto Chocolate Cake (Sugar Free)from Sugar Free Londoner